 One tool that can help your organization protect its brands is a suite of brand protection solutions and response services that will monitor for and address the different ways cyber criminals may abuse your brand online.
 Automated tools can keep track of the many possible threat vectors to your brand, freeing up internal resources.

 A second tool is the Uniform Rapid Suspension (URS), which is a Rights Protection Mechanism (RPM).
 The URS is meant to be fairly quick and inexpensive, compared to other RPM’s.
 Complainants have to show clear and convincing evidence of a bad faith registration.

 For example, the first URS complaint was won by Facebook, over the domain facebok.pw.
 In that case Facebook demonstrated that the registrant was a serial cyber squatter.
 The decision states, in pertinent part: “[…] either altered letters in, or added new letters to, well-known trademarks.
 Such behavior supports a conclusion of Respondent’s bad faith registration and use.
-Furthermore, the Complainant submits that the Respondent is using the Domain Name in order to attract for commercial gain Internet users to its parking website by creating a likelihood of confusion as to the source, sponsorship or affiliation of the website.
+Furthermore, the Complainant submits that the Respondent is using the Domain: A specified location where a set of activity or knowledge exists.
+For instance, an Internet domain is synonymous with a website address or URL where information can be made available.
+LookingGlass Cyber (n) - A fancy name for a URL or website.
+Name in order to attract for commercial gain Internet users to its parking website by creating a likelihood of confusion as to the source, sponsorship or affiliation of the website.
 The Examiner finds such behavior to further evidence Respondent’s bad faith registration and use.”